nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ***Use case: UC20 - find staff records by name***

+**MSS**

+1. User types in `find s- Joe`
+2. Eva shows all staff records whose name contains "Joe" with indexes beside.
+    Use case ends.

+**Extensions**

+* 1a.
+Eva does not find any applicant records with the given name.

+    * 1a1.
+Eva informs the user that no records exist.
+    Use case ends.

 ***Use case: UC21 - find applicant records by name***

+**MSS**

+1. User types in `find a- Joe`
+2. Eva shows all applicant records whose name contains "Joe" with indexes beside.
+    Use case ends.

+**Extensions**

+* 1a.
+Eva does not find any applicant records with the given name.

+    * 1a1.
+Eva informs the user that no records exist.
+    Use case ends.

 ***Use case: UC22 - viewing staff profile***